 • He passed away from natural causes at the age of 83

 Vesak is a day of prayer and meditation.
 Small gifts are brought to Buddhist monks as they chant the ancient teachings of the Buddha.
 Colorful artwork and paper lamps represent the lightness of Buddha’s soul as he inspires the younger generation.

+In the twelveth century, the man history would come to know as Saint Francis was born Giovanni di Pietro di Bernardone in Assisi, Italy.
 His father had just returned home from a journey to France, and he immediately rechristened his new-born son “Francesco” after the country where his business had recently prospered.
 Francis was raised to be a cloth merchant like his father.
 He was educated, served in the military, and as a typical youth he lacked self-discipline and rebelled against his overbearing father.

 In his 20’s, Francis searched for his own identity and often retreated into the forest to pray.
 He felt called by God to rebuild a crumbling church in the countryside near Assisi.
 When he stole cloth from his father to purchase stone and tools, he was taken to court to be reprimanded.
 Instead of agreeing to repay his father, Francis denounced his family and vowed to help the poor by living in poverty himself and preaching about Jesus.